Yury Dmitriev: Restoring the names

-Dmitriev is known for his part in the discovery and investigation of two major burial sites, Sandarmokh and Krasny Bor, and their subsequent transformation into "informal" memorial complexes.
+Dmitriev is famous for his part in the discovery and investigation of two major burial sites in Karelia, Sandarmokh and Krasny Bor, and their subsequent transformation into "informal" memorial complexes.

 Yekaterina Klodt, Dmitriev's daughter by his first marriage, has described her father's determination to do as much as he possibly could to identify the victims buried in the anonymous and secret graves of the Stalin era.
 "I often asked him why he continually sat at the computer, writing or copying something out," she told Gleb Yarovoi.
 Dmitriev answered: "I do not know who I was in a past life, but I understand the meaning of my life now and I know that I must do this."
 As she grew older Yekaterina would frequently tell him to take a break—how much longer would he go on with these lists?
 "I can't stop," Dmitriev replied, "I must finish the book, people are waiting for it."
 Dmitriev's life consisted, for year after year, of winters spent in the archives followed by summers scouring the forested areas around particular cities and towns with Witch (Vedma), his Alsatian, hunting for possible burial sites.